mboufous/berlin-departure-board/README.md

 ### Using singleflight to Prevent Duplicate Calls
 The singleflight package ensures that if multiple goroutines make the same request (in this case, refreshing the cache for departure times), only one request will actually go through to the API.
 The others will wait for the first request to complete and receive the same response.
 This is particularly useful during high traffic periods or when the cache for a popular station expires and needs refreshing.

+### Backend Caching Mechanism:
+The backend will maintain a cache of departure times.
+Cache entries will have a TTL (Time To Live) calculated as departure time - time.Now().
+When a cache entry expires (is evicted due to TTL), the next request for that station will trigger an API call to refresh the cache.

 ### Adaptive TTL Adjustments
 Adaptively adjust TTLs based on the time of day or specific departure characteristics.
 For instance, during peak hours when departures are more frequent and potentially more volatile, use shorter TTLs.
 For late-night hours with less frequent changes, longer TTLs could be more appropriate.
 1. Define Criteria for TTL Variation